ClearCB/cotxox-exam/README.md

 I will use mainly all the information that is located [here](./doc/) and Test Driven Development (TDD) to create the software needed to complete the exam.
 In case you want to check the solution of my teacher: [dfleta-cotxox](https://github.com/dfleta/cotxox)

+This app is a replica about a system that is similar to the popular app known as "uber".

 ## UML Class Diagram

 Here is the UML class diagram my teacher provided to create the software.